yyzeng/ppInk/readme.md

 Start ppInk.exe and an icon will appear in the system tray and possible a floating window (which can be moved using RightClick) to start drawing on screen.
-once started, extra call to ppInk.exe will not start a new instance, but will start inking opening the toolbar.
+once started, extra call to ppInk.exe will not start a new instance, but will start inking opening the toolbar. also adding "--startInking" (case insensitive) to command line starts inking immediately at first run.

 (*) activation and position saving are available in options.